| Reading time: | 15 min |

 The default installation directory is $HOME/anaconda3.
 Change the installation directory as needed using the -p option to the install script.

-The install will take a couple of minutes to complete.
+The install takes a couple of minutes to complete.

 eval "$($HOME/anaconda3/bin/conda shell.bash hook)"

-Test Anaconda Distribution by running simple TensorFlow and Pytorch examples.
+Test Anaconda Distribution by running the following TensorFlow and PyTorch examples.

-Create a new conda environment named tf, install TensorFlow, and activate the new environment.
+Create a new conda environment named tf and install TensorFlow:

 conda create -n tf tensorflow -y